+BAA#

-BAA# = Burst Address Advance input.
-Increments the address during the burst mode operation latches the address.
+Burst Address Advance input.
+Increments the address during the burst mode operation remains unchanged.

 BAA# Low enables the burst mode Flash device to read from the next word when gated with the rising edge of the clock.
-Data becomes available $t{BACC}$ ns of burst access time after the rising edge of the clock
+Data becomes available tBACC ns of burst access time after the rising edge of the clock reached.
+IND# is low at the end of a 32-word burst sequence (when word Da + 31 is output).
+The output wraps around to Da on the next CLK cycle

 BAA # High prevents the rising edge of the clock from advancing the data to the next word output.
-The output data remains unchanged.
+The output data